Friday December 3, 2021

 Understanding Vape Cartridges

-First off, let’s talk about what is actually in that vape cartridge.
+First off, before talking about whether vape cartridges go bad, let’s talk about what is actually in that vape cartridge.
 Inside that glass or plastic tube is about a gram of cannabis concentrate extracted from the plant in an oil form.
 This oil contains a high percentage of THC as well as other cannabinoids and terpenes extracted from the plant.
 At the bottom of the cartridge is a metal plate that vaporizes the oil, which gets inhaled through the mouthpiece.
 The plate is heated by a battery on one end of the vape pen.

 How THC in Vape Cartridges Changes over Time